vitest-dev/eslint-plugin-vitest/README.md

 #### Running on test files only

-This plugin assumes that you're running it on tests files only by default which is sometimes not the case.
-To that it can only run on specific files you have to use the following configuration.
+This plugin assumes that you're running it on tests files only by default which sometimes is not the case.
+You'll need to configure it to run on test files only.
+Your configuration will look like this:

 If you're using `.eslintrc`